Famous Oscars political moments, from Marlon Brando to protesting Trump

 Susan Sarandon and Tim Robbins, 1993

-Before announcing the best film editing nominees, presenters Susan Sarandon and Tim Robbins advocated for Haitians who were allegedly denied entry to the U.S. and being kept at Guantanamo Bay.
+Susan Sarandon and Tim Robbins came on stage as best film editing presenters, where the then-couple advocated for Haitians who were allegedly denied entry to the U.S. and kept at Guantanamo Bay.

 “Their crime?”
 Robbins asked.
 “Testing positive to the HIV virus.”

-“On their behalf and all the people living with HIV in this country,” Sarandon added, “we’d like to ask our governing officials in Washington to admit that HIV is not a crime and to admit these people into the United States.”
+“On their behalf and all the people living with HIV in this country, we’d like to ask our governing officials in Washington to admit that HIV is not a crime and to admit these people into the United States," Sarandon added.
+"Thank you.”

 Richard Gere, 1993